hapi-robo/stt-comparison/README.md

 ### [Google Cloud Speech-to-Text](https://cloud.google.com/speech-to-text/)
 **Notes**
 * Easy to setup only after you figure out how to turn on the service; Google's Cloud management system (which is complicated).
+* Provides the most fastest and reliable service

 ### [IBM Watson Speeth to Text](https://www.ibm.com/watson/services/speech-to-text/)
 **Notes**